trevorlang/kanegotlanged/content/accommodations-travel/travelInfo.md

 ### Things to do
 There's plenty to do around Front Royal if you have time while you're in town.
-Some of our favorites near by include Blue Ridge Shadows Golf Club, Charlestown Casino, Fox Meadows Winery, Front Royal Brewing, Shenandoah River State Park, Skyline Drive, and Luray Caverns.
+Some of our favorites nearby include Blue Ridge Shadows Golf Club, Charlestown Casino, Fox Meadows Winery, Front Royal Brewing, Shenandoah River State Park, Skyline Drive, and Luray Caverns.

 ### Venue Transportation
 On the big day, transportation to and from the venue will be available to and from the Holiday Inn Hotel & Suites Front Royal Blue Ridge Shadows.
 We encourage everyone staying the night to make use of the transportation so you are free to let loose...<br> _\*cough\* open bar \*cough\*_.